David G. Marmon, J.D.

 Brief visit to Taiwan, Japan, Hong Kong, and Macao

 15 trips for a total time of 6 months in Israel.
 Prayed at the Western Wall (Kotel) over 100 times.

-Went with emergency relief team to take goods to Mozambiquan refugees in South Africa (met with Vice-Minister of Foreign Relations, a Member of Parliament, and former mayor of Soweto, David Thebahali—shown below).
+Went with an emergency relief team to take goods to Mozambiquan refugees in South Africa (met with Vice-Minister of Foreign Relations, a Member of Parliament, and former mayor of Soweto, David Thebahali—shown below).
 Photographic safari in Kruger National Park.